-Just a reminder to everyone that winter training at Healthplex begins December 2nd.
-That's just over a week away.
+Just a reminder to everyone that winter training at Healthplex begins January 6th.
 Here are a few details about the training program for anyone interested:

 Winter season is what determines boat speed in the spring.
 We take winter training very seriously and fully expect rowers to as well.

 Our number one goal for winter training is that rowers avoid injury.
 Nobody benefits from an injured rower, especially the rower!
 Our secondary goal is to gain strength and increase aerobic capacity.